by Clifford Harper

 And while it might seem bizarre to us that a malevolent spirit might reappear as a monstrous monkey, it would have not have been strange at all a few centuries earlier.
 For in medieval ghost stories, we often find that spirits of the dead have the power to appear in strange and unusual shapes.
 In her essay Ghosts in Medieval Yorkshire, Jacqueline Simpson lists many examples of shape-shifting spectres, who not only appear as assorted animals, both natural and monstrous, but even transform into surreal forms such as "a whirling heap of hay with a light in the middle of it".

 And stories of spectres appearing in assorted forms persisted well into the 19th century, and even find their way into fiction.
-As Simpson notes Charlotte Bronte's classic novel reference the old Yorkshire folklore concerning a ghost hound called Gytrash which appears "in the form of horse, mule or large dog".
+As Simpson notes, Charlotte Bronte's classic novel Jane Eyre references the old Yorkshire folklore concerning a ghost hound called Gytrash which appears "in the form of horse, mule or large dog".
 Furthermore the great MR James, who was definitely very familiar with all the old medieval tales of ghosts and spooks, incorporated this sinister shape-shifting after death in several of this famous tales.
 For example, In The Haunted Dolls' House a murdered old man rises from the grave to seek a terrible revenge in a form that "might be described as a frog – the size of a man – but it had scanty white hair about its head".
 And perhaps closer to the Man-Monkey, the spectre in The Diary of Mr Poynter appears as a human-like shape completely covered in thick hair.

 The Man-Monkey's bridge